Skip to On this page All posts

 Most writers who’ve tried dictation and quit had one of three problems:

 1. The output didn’t sound like them.
-Solved by an on-device polish step tuned to keep your voice, plus a Custom prompt for full control over processing instructions.
+Solved by an on-device polish step built to preserve your voice: it edits, it doesn’t reword.

 3. Privacy concerns with cloud tools.
 Solved by on-device processing that never phones home.